 Over the past few years, states have begun enacting statutes which provide opportunities for restructuring of insurance companies with finality.
 The purpose of this white paper is to update the 1997 and 2009 white papers and provide explanation of these new statutory processes.
 These processes can be broken down into two categories generally referred to as insurance business transfer (“IBT”) and corporate division (“CD”).
-Several states, including Arkansas, Oklahoma, Rhode Island, and Vermont, have enacted IBT statutes while other states such as Arizona, Connecticut, Illinois, Iowa, Arkansas, Pennsylvania, and Michigan have enacted CD statutes.
+Several states, including Arkansas, Colorado, Georgia, Oklahoma, Rhode Island, and Vermont, have enacted IBT statutes while other states such as Arizona, Connecticut, Illinois, Iowa, Arkansas, Pennsylvania, and Michigan have enacted CD statutes.
 The stated intent of all these statutes is to enable insurers to take advantage of the statutory process in order to enhance their ongoing operations.

-This white paper will discuss and explore these laws within the US and identify the various regulatory and legal issues involving IBT and CD legislation.
+This white paper will begin with some historical background from the United Kingdom (“UK”) to provide historical context and explain some of the inspiration for the US laws.
+Then this white paper will discuss and explore these laws within the US and identify the various regulatory and legal issues involving IBT and CD legislation.
 This white paper is not intended to establish an official position by the NAIC regarding IBTs or CDs.
 The authors suggest that each state and its various regulatory authorities should make their own determinations on how best to proceed within their respective jurisdictions.
 In addition, this paper is not intended to address every situation a company may encounter and leaves possible situations to each insurer as well as the review and approval of all applicable regulatory authorities.
-Because the robust procedures used in the United Kingdom (“UK”) are seen as a means to utilize IBT in the US, the procedures are discussed in Section 2 of this white paper.
+Because the robust procedures used in the UK are seen as a means to utilize IBT in the US, the procedures are discussed in Section 2 of this white paper.

 A separate workstream was created to develop financial standards appropriate in US to evaluate IBT and CD transactions.
 Some stakeholders question whether, even with robust standards, adequate consumer protections would exist when IBTs and CDs are utilized.
 Therefore, this white paper includes a discussion of a UK case which discussed consumer protection issues.